 The service is aimed at journalists, but there's nothing stopping others from using it.
 (The site says it's open to "any organization" that "want[s] to publish charts online.")
 In beta since January, version 1.0 was released this month.

 Charts are hosted on Amazon Web Services and include a link for anyone to download your data, as well as a promotional (although non-intrusive) "Created with Datawrapper" link.
+(Update: Free accounts can download static versions of charts, but a paid account is required for Amazon hosted versions.)
 You can see a sample chart I created on the Datawrapper site.

 What's cool: There are some common-sense, welcome UI touches here.
 When entering data, for example, you can choose to prepend any symbol to your numbers (dollar sign and so on) as well as append characters like "%" or "M." And, when visualizing, there's a one-click "transpose the data" option to change how data are grouped into series.
 This is quite a bit handier than altering your spreadsheet and re-uploading data.